Muscle pain after workout—simple ways to reduce soreness, move better, and recover faster. Smart home care, red flags, and natural support.

 Food first; supplements are support, not substitutes.
 Talk to a healthcare professional if you have a condition, take medicines, or are pregnant/breastfeeding.

 Omega-3 may help joint comfort for some people.
+Meet muscle mercy (pain & recovery) gut reset

-Muscle Mercy (verify) is Amiy Naturals’ doctor-formulated blend for active bodies.
+muscle mercy is Amiy Naturals’ doctor-formulated blend for active bodies.
 It uses Bio-Neuromodulation™—a simple idea where plant actives help your nerves and muscles talk smoothly, so the body’s own comfort signals feel more balanced.
 Our Complex Plant Elixir™ combines synergistic botanicals chosen to support movement, ease everyday aches, and aid recovery—without heavy, drowsy feelings.
 Use consistently with the habits above for best results.

 Think of nerve signals as traffic on a busy road.
 When traffic flows well, muscles move easily.
 When signals jam, you feel tight or sore.
 Bio-Neuromodulation™ is about smoother nerve communication, so your body can respond calmly.